AdobeDocs/commerce-admin.en/help/inventory-management/migrate.md

 - A [Default Source](sources-manage.md) and [Default Stock](stocks-manage.md) add to the system.
 Do not disable or remove these defaults. [!DNL Commerce] assigns existing and newly imported products to these defaults.

    >[!IMPORTANT]
    >
->It is advised against using the Default Stock and the Default Source as they are a part of the [!DNL CatalogInventory] module, which is now deprecated.
-It is recommended to create and use a custom stock and a source instead.
+   >Using the Default Stock and the Default Source is highly discouraged because they are a part of the `CatalogInventory` module, which is now deprecated.
+It is recommended that you create and use a custom stocks and sources instead.

   - Stocks provide an aggregated, virtual Salable Quantity with reservations to track shopping carts and orders, ensuring concurrent checkout.